Transferring between sparse and dense matching via probabilistic reweighting

-It is noteworthy that the both matching paradigms employ attention mechanism~\cite{vaswaniAttentionAllYou2017}, which is inherently able to process an arbitrary number of features.
-However, due to the different distributions of features in sparse and dense matching, simply altering the number of features matched by the network causes generalization issues.
-To adapt pretrained attention network to a matching scenario where feature sparsity exceeds the training sparsity range, we propose a reweighting method where the attention weights and matching scores are adjusted by feature detection probabilities.
-We derive the reweighted attention and matching function from a detector-based perspective, and prove that the reweighted matching network is the asymptotic limit of conventional matching network.
-Based on our reweighting method, existing detector-based networks are transferred to a dense matching paradigm while preserving the distribution of features sampled from the detector.
-We also propose a sparse training and pruning pipeline for detector-free networks, optimizing the feature distribution to allow them to perform efficient sparse matching.
+It is noteworthy that the matching paradigms employ the attention mechanism~\cite{vaswaniAttentionAllYou2017}, which is inherently able to process an arbitrary number of features.
+This implies that the same matcher can modulate its matching sparsity simply by varying the quantity of input features.
+However, due to the different distributions of features in sparse and dense matching, altering the number of features matched by the network causes generalization issues.
+As illustrated in \cref{fig:transfer_to_dense} (a) and (b), SuperGlue struggles to generate a sufficient number of matches from sparse feature points for challenging image pairs.
+Expanding the feature points to dense representation and directly applying SuperGlue for matching these features would conversely lead to degraded matching performance or even failure to establish valid correspondences.

-Our reweighted attention function is applicable to a wide range of Transformers and adapts them to varying sparsity levels without altering network parameters.
-We reweight the mainstream SuperGlue, LightGlue, and LoFTR and transfer them to matching tasks at different sparsity levels.
-Their performances in relative pose estimation and visual localization are evaluated.
-Results indicate that the reweighted detector-based matchers surpass their sparse performance through dense matching.
-The reweighted LoFTR achieves sparse matching performance comparable to that of detector-based matchers while maintaining dense performance.
-Furthermore, we illustrate that sparse training of LoFTR can generate edge detector and salient point detector, demonstrating high adaptability.